 - They were SO PRETTY that you couldn’t resist buying them.
 Even though they really don’t work within your established personal style.

-In working with makeover clients, I find that last one to be the most common.
+In working with makeover clients, I’ve found that last one to be the most common.
 It can be very difficult to remember that there’s a difference between, “I adore that item” and “I adore that item because it would work for me.”
 Major retail culprits?
 Anthropologie and Modcloth.
 Bless them both, they’re packed to the gills with gorgeous, fun, funky, completely lovely garments … but very few of those garments are versatile or easy to style.
 So they get purchased in the heat of the moment, worn a time or two, and then relegated to the back corner of the closet.

 How do we deal with closet orphans?

-Unlike many style experts, I don’t subscribe to the philosophy that clothes that have gone unworn for X number of months should be donated.
+Unlike many stylists, I don’t subscribe to the philosophy that clothes that have gone unworn for X number of months should be donated.
 Certainly works for some, but is not a rule that applies to all women.
 Clothes can go unworn for many reasons and just chucking them after some arbitrary expiration date can be downright wasteful.
 Closet orphans actually present opportunities to stretch your creative wings and push your stylistic boundaries.
 Here are some steps you can take to understand your underutilized items and work toward assimilating them into everyday wear.

 Revisit why you love the item: Closet orphans sometimes reflect your “imaginary self.”
 You may be extremely active and need to wear washable knits, but own a frilly dry-clean-only silk blouse because you admire and adore that delicate, ethereal aesthetic.
 You may have a carefully cultivated wardrobe of warm neutrals, but own a blazingly hot pink pencil skirt because the color just makes you happy.
 You bought that item for a reason, hung onto it for a reason.
 What is that reason?